hay/facetool/README.md

     facetool.py probe -i movie.mp4

 ## Troubleshooting
-Before opening an issue, try running your command with the `-v` (verbose) switch, because this will give you more debug information.
+* Before opening an issue, try running your command with the `-v` (verbose) switch, because this will give you more debug information.
 When using `-vv` (extra verbose) `facetool` will abort the program on exceptions.

-Note that, by default, facetool doesn't stop at errors.
+* Note that, by default, facetool doesn't stop at errors.
+* Documentation might be a bit lacking at times.
+I try to at least provide one image for every command line switch and option.

 ## All options
 You'll get this output when running `facetool.py -h`.